 The advanced legislative framework is made up of 40 policy goals.
-An Issue Brief is available for each of these policy goals that includes insight into the significance of the policy goal, issues to consider when drafting legislation, and links to related resources.
+Issue Briefs provide insight into the significance of each policy goal, considerations for drafting legislation, and links to related resources.

 NATIONAL STATE LAW SURVEYS

 National State Law Surveys identify state-bystate progress in enacting laws that address specific issues analyzed under the advanced legislative framework, providing a snapshot of the nation overall in a chart.